 Materials: The lack of teaching aids, such as scientific calculators or computers, is a major obstacle.
 These tools are essential for manipulating data, visualizing graphs, and solving complex problems that are inaccessible to manual work alone.

 Part 2: Proposals and innovations to go beyond abstraction

 2.1.
 Diagnosis and redesign proposals

-Table No. 01 : Quantitative analysis of examples of situations in the third-year scientific mathematics program in the DRC.
+Table 1: Quantitative analysis of examples of situations in the third-year scientific mathematics program in the DRC.